Slower ball

 In the sport of cricket, a slower ball is a slower-than-usual delivery from a fast bowler.
-The bowler's intention is to deceive the batsman into playing too early so that he either misses the ball completely or hits it high up in the air to offer an easy catch.
+The bowler's intention is to deceive the batsman into playing too early so that he either misses the ball completely or mishits it, creating chances for him to be out caught.
 It is analogous to a changeup in baseball.

-The slower ball, also known as the 'Wandi ball' technique was popularised in response to the demands of limited-overs cricket, not only to get wickets but also to slow down the scoring rate, as a slower ball will not carry to the boundary as easily as a normal fast delivery if it is hit square or behind the wicket.
+The slower ball technique was popularised in response to the demands of limited-overs cricket, not only to get wickets but also to slow down the scoring rate, as a slower ball will not carry to the boundary as easily as a normal fast delivery if it is hit square or behind the wicket.
 It is especially used in the last ten or so overs as variation in speed, in addition to line and length, is the key to preventing a late flurry of runs from the batsmen.

 To be effective, the slower ball must be directed at or near the stumps in order to force the batsman to play, and the bowler's action must appear entirely normal.
 There are various tricks that the bowler can employ to slow the ball down: